 Restoration Moisture Meters March 1, 2018 – Posted in: Blog

 When you work in the water damage restoration business, it’s important to have knowledge and experience.
 But it is almost impossible to deliver the desired results if you do not have the right equipment for the job.
-A restoration moisture sensor or meter is one of the most valuable tools a professional in this field can have at their disposal for assessing water damage and putting together plan for restoration.
+A restoration moisture sensor or meter is one of the most valuable tools a professional in this field can have at their disposal for assessing water damage and putting together the plan for restoration.

 A water restoration moisture meter measures the amount of moisture in and environment and specific materials, such as flooring, drywall or other structural components.
 Restoration moisture meters are to water damage restoration professionals what a compass is to an airplane pilot.
 Without one, you would be flying blind and have no idea what to do or where to go next.